 One way a lot of folks are interested in saving money and time, is on family travel.
 If this is you, check out these 10 best road trip tips for kids that I’ve come up with!

 First and foremost, plan to make several stops.
 When you stop for lunch make sure there’s a play area for them to play on.
+Make sure to have a GPS routing software that can help you plan your trip so that you make the most of your time and money.
 One of our favorite things to do on road trips with the kids is to have them run laps.
 They love it and they get some pent up energy out!
 While you’re at it check out these road trip budgeting tips.

 10 Best Road Trip Tips For Kids: